 Since arriving in Tucson, McMillan has been one of the most productive receivers in college football over the last two seasons, posting 2,104 receiving yards and 18 touchdowns on 129 receptions.

 McMillan truly has it all from a fundamental, physical, and athletic standpoint.
-Only Marvin Harrison Jr and Rome Odunze rival his contested catch abilities, and he’s one of the best separators/ route runners in the land.
+Only Marvin Harrison Jr and Rome Odunze rival his contested catch abilities, and he’s one of the best separators/ route runners in the country.

 With the Wildcats entering the season as a borderline top-15 team with playoff hopes, expect McMillan to become a national name in the Big 12 next season.